-- a public address (PA) or phone system that can be heard clearly throughout the entire campgrounds, including in administrative offices, communal areas, bathrooms - a PA or phone system with the capability to produce different and loud alarm type sounds signifying to staff and campers that there is an ongoing incident and everyone should follow either lockdown or evacuation procedures, according to which sound is played - a PA system capable of notifying people outside of an emergency occurring inside a building, including outdoor intercom call boxes capable of notifying people indoors of an emergency occurring outside a building - sufficient number of intercom call boxes installed in appropriate areas, such as parking lots and isolated areas - in the absence of a PA system, buildings equipped with two-way radios and instructions on how to use them - clear and concise verbal or written notifications to use during an emergency - # if the camp is part of a shared facility, integration of the camp's communication system with the facility's communication system
+- a public address (PA) or phone system that can be heard clearly throughout the entire campgrounds, including in offices, communal areas, bunkhouses, and bathrooms - a PA or phone system with the capability to produce different and loud alarm-type sounds signifying to staff and campers that there is an ongoing incident and everyone should follow either lockdown or evacuation procedures, according to which sound is played - a PA system capable of notifying people outside of an emergency occurring inside a building, as well as outdoor intercom call boxes capable of notifying people indoors of an emergency occurring outdoors - sufficient number of intercom call boxes installed in appropriate areas, such as parking lots and isolated parts of the campgrounds - in the absence of a PA system, buildings equipped with two-way radios and instructions on how to use them - clear and concise verbal or written notifications to use during an emergency - if the camp is part of a shared facility, integration of the camp's communication system with the facility's communication system

-- use and periodic testing of an emergency alert messaging system (e.g., mass notification app, designated hotline, mass email, text group) to ensure immediate communication with staff in an emergency - wireless, audible panic buttons that immediately trigger alerts, first to 911, then a 24/7 alarm monitoring service, and then to a specified list of key staff - installation of these panic buttons, with protective covers, in main areas throughout the camp - portable panic buttons and two-way radios provided to the security coordinator, security officer, and other key staff - certain landline phones kept on over Shabbos so they are accessible for emergencies - a complete list of staff contact information provided to staff for contact, as needed, during an emergency - requirement that all staff members always carry cell phones, even when off site for a short period of time - instruction to counselors to keep cell phones turned on at all times but not in use when they are with their campers - development of a crisis communication plan, for implementation towards the end of a threat or incident, that is clear, consistent, direct, and brief
+- use and periodic testing of an emergency alert messaging system (e.g., mass notification app, designated hotline, mass email, text group) to ensure immediate communication with staff in an emergency - wireless, audible panic buttons that immediately trigger alerts, first to 911, then to a 24/7 alarm monitoring system, and finally to a specified list of key staff. - installation of these panic buttons, with protective covers, in main areas throughout the camp - portable panic buttons and two-way radios provided to the security coordinator, security officer, and other key staff - the requirement that staff download a panic button app if physical panic buttons are not an option - certain landline phones kept on over Shabbos so they are accessible for emergencies - a complete list of staff contact information, including the security coordinator, provided to staff - requirement that all staff members always carry cellphones, even when off-site for a short period of time - instruction to counselors to keep cellphones turned on at all times but not in use when they are with their campers - development of a crisis communication plan for camper parents that will be implemented toward the end of a threat or incident and that is clear, consistent, direct, and brief.